 Bank of America Routing Numbers

-Bank of America has about 50 million retail banking customers, and due to the fact that they own Merril Lynch, they're also the world's largest wealth management firm.
+Bank of America has about 50 million retail banking customers, and since they own Merril Lynch, they’re also the world’s largest wealth management firm.

 - Bank of America Routing Number Help

 Here is a listing of bank routing numbers for Bank of America: